‘At the Edge of the Day’ a series of works.

 In 2014 I was awarded an artist residency in Marfa, Texas.
 The huge expanses of land and sky inherent to Marfa offered a new perception of space, and created in me a longing to bring those qualities into my work.
 As a confirmed abstract painter committed to a sparse visual vocabulary I wanted to maintain a certain purity of form not suggestive of any clear visual reference, but at the same time yearning for deep space, light, and fragments of pictorial representation.

-I was not ready to embrace the landscape but fragments of sky, land, and even sunsets began to appear in the abstract forms in my work.
+Not ready to embrace the landscape, fragments of sky, land, and even sunsets began to appear in the abstract forms in my work.
 I remember thinking ‘I would like to paint a sunset’.
 But how does one depict one of the most clichéd and photographed of images and make it work in contemporary times without it being kitschy, trivial, or overly romantic?

-That thought was put on the back burner until five years later when I headed West outside of Taos, New Mexico, in the Fall of 2019.
+That thought was put on the back burner until five years later when I headed outside of Taos, New Mexico, in the Fall of 2019 and produced 12 small paintings on site followed by larger tonal works on canvas.

 Taking a detour away from my long journey with abstraction and using such a ‘traditional’ subject as the landscape with its extensive history prompted a number of questions.
 Why this?
 Why now?
 The desire to ‘return to nature’ might be thought of as an escape from existential worries, from a world rife with contradictions and ambiguities, where nature can provide a palliative to anxieties, or it can be a wishful return to some romantic ideal.
 Neither of these premises were the impetus for these works but they were considerations that I thought about.
 What interests me is the expression of an image that metaphorically speaks to my own state of mind and worldview.